jmesplana/BespokeCV/README.md

 The Gradio interface will launch in your web browser.
 You can also access the interface at http://127.0.0.1:7860/.
 In the "Job Description Summarizer" tab, paste a job description into the text box and click "Submit" to get a summarized version of the job description.
 In the "CV ATS Rating" tab, paste the CV data into the text box and click "Submit" to get a rating and feedback based on the job description summary.
+In the "Cover Letter Generator" tab, add additional information in the box if needed and click "Submit" to get a tailor made cover letter.
+In the "Interview Q&A" tab, add additional information in the box if needed and click "Submit" to get a list of possible interview questions and answers based on the JD and CV.
+In the "Suggested CV" tab, add additional information in the box if needed and click "Submit" to get a list of suggested items to tailor the CV to the job description.

 Customization

 You can customize the behavior of the application by modifying the process_jd and cv_rating functions in the script.